-Council officers within the service are delegated with the decision making ensuring that all decisions are in line with the criteria of the policy, a written record of the decision will be recorded.
-Parish or Town Councils are consulted where a new street name is to be built within their area.
+Council Officers within the service are delegated with the decision making ensuring that all decisions are in line with the criteria of the policy, a written record of the decision will be recorded.
+Parish or Town Councils are consulted where a new street name is to be built within their area, once a name has met the criteria of the policy.